lucajungnickel/CC1200RateAdaptationMinstrel/README.md

-#Design and Implementation of a MINSTREL like rate adaptation protocol
-#Rate Adaptation MINSTREL algorithm implementation for a Texas Instrument CC1200 HF-Transceiver #on a Beaglebone with Debian
+#Rate Adaptation MINSTREL algorithm implementation for a Texas Instrument CC1200 HF-Transceiver on a Beaglebone with Debian

 ## Build and run on Beaglebone with full support:
 ```